Valtik Studios

 5. Enumerate build agents via Jenkins.instance.computers.each { println it.name + " " + it.hostName }.
 These are additional servers you can now access.

 6. Pivot to production using the harvested SSH keys and deployment credentials.
-Jenkins build agents often have network access to production environments that are not reachable from the general corporate network.
+Jenkins build agents often have network access to production environments that aren't reachable from the general corporate network.

 Why this keeps happening